Digital-Working-Group/dvoice-tracking-qc-system/README.md

 - [move.py](qc_scripts/move.py): functions to move files
 - [clean_dataset.py](qc_scripts/clean_dataset.py): functions to compare to and update the clean dataset of all files that have passed the QC

-To follow along with the example, use the files found in [redcap_example](redcap_example/) to set up your REDCap Project.
-See the [REDCap Details](#redcap-details) section for more detailed information.

 # Provenance and Logging

 This repository handles logging using a provenance schema, based loosely off of [RADIFOX](https://github.com/jh-mipc/radifox), which provides an example of provenance applied to imaging.
 You may edit the log contents by modifying the provenance dictionaries created in [logger.log_pipeline()](qc_scripts/logger.py) and [logger.log_node()](qc_scripts/logger.py).
 Our current implementation captures the following: